-With respect to her Bankruptcy/Creditor’s Rights practice, Rebecca represents local and out-of-state banks in bankruptcy, complex foreclosures, receiverships, and asset recovery matters, including negotiating deed in lieu transfers and confession of judgment for ejectment and money proceedings.
+With respect to her bankruptcy and creditors’ rights practice, Rebecca represents local and out-of-state banks in bankruptcy, complex foreclosures, receiverships, and asset recovery matters, including negotiating deed in lieu transfers and confession of judgment proceedings.
 She is trained to perform work for Fannie Mae.
-Rebecca has defended clients in actions to open or strike judgments entered by confession and has also defended claims arising out of state and federal fair debt collection laws in both the state and federal courts.
+Rebecca has also defended clients in actions to open or strike judgments entered by confession and she has also defended claims arising out of state and federal fair debt collection laws in both the state and federal courts.

-Utilizing knowledge gained from working with banking institutions, Rebecca is proficient in handling multifaceted commercial collection matters on behalf of local and out-of-state businesses.
-She has given seminars to teach businesses the practices best suited for collecting outstanding accounts receivable.
+Rebecca is proficient in handling multifaceted commercial collection matters on behalf of local and out-of-state businesses.
+She has also well versed in the duties arising under the federal and state Fair Debt Collection Practices Acts.
+Rebecca has given seminars to teach businesses the legal requisites, consumer rights, and best practices for the collection of outstanding accounts receivable.
 She is experienced in litigating collection matters and executing upon judgments obtained on behalf of her clients.